Robert-Hughes/SanctuaryPlayer/README.md

-Alternative YouTube player which omits various elements which could provide spoilers to esports tournaments.
+Alternative YouTube and Twitch player which omits various elements which could provide spoilers to esports tournaments.
 For example it doesn't show the length of the video being watched and it doesn't show any related videos.

 It consists of a single static HTML page along with javascript and css, and so can be run locally from the filesystem,